ggian00/unice/README.md

 + linux shell (sh, bash, ...)
 + [curl](https://curl.haxx.se/) tool

+curl is usually provided by your linux distribution.
+For ubuntu based distributions run:

+    sudo apt install curl

 ## Installation
 You will need all uni-* files, just download them and make sure you have excecution permission